 Alba never provided one of the most awkward moments in football history though, did he?

 I think often about the time Alex Song genuinely thought Carles Puyol wanted him to lift La Liga trophy ahead of liver cancer survivor Eric Abidal pic.twitter.com/DMO5pz2mzF

 — Adam Boultwood (@adamboultwood) August 13, 2019

-The clamour with which Barcelona appear so keen on re-signing the Brazilian suggests he did some quite good things on the pitch: namely scoring 105 goals in 186 appearances.
+The vigour with which Barcelona tried to re-sign the Brazilian suggests he did some quite good things on the pitch: namely scoring 105 goals in 186 appearances.